ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/cluster/cluster-dashboard/cluster-dashboard-widgets.markdown

 1. **Database Name**
    The Database column lists all your databases.
 2. **Node Tag**
-   Click a node tag to open the Storage Report view for the selected node and see its storage occupancy in detail.
+   Click a node tag to open the _Storage Report view_ for the selected node.

 {PANEL/}